silverhammermba/postmodern-design-patterns/notes.md

 * It should make it easier to modify things if the logical structure matches how the problem works?

+## Planning out final sections?

+Start off with the good bits about simplifying things and reasoning behind patterns

+Definitely need a section about how it is outdated

+Need something like a "design pattern manifesto" to remember the purpose of design patters and not miss the forest for the trees, like how people bitch about agile when their scrum sucks.

+A section about approach, how you need to iterate, start simple.
+Don't shoot for ideal right away or you will fail and end up with a bloated design that looks really cool on paper but which is actually unhelpful and difficult to understand.

 ## Intro

 From the foreword by Grady Booch: